 UPDATE: There are no fabrics in the market that can be tested to comply with 1530.1 due to their inherent nature.
 The industry does have external fabrics that will comply with 1530.2

-As a result of new legislation, arising from cladding defects on the Grenfell Towers in London, there are many external awnings on or around the structures of Class 2 to 9 buildings, that are not in compliance with new standards.
+The Grenfell towers in London resulted in a range of new construction regulations that have been implemented into the Building Code of Australia "BCA" and s a result of new legislation, and there are many external awnings on or around the structures of Class 2 to 9 buildings, that are not in compliance with modern standards.

-If these awnings have been purchased through one of our businesses, we may be able to supply your clients with a fire-rated certificate that complies with the new code.
+If you have purchased awnings from one of our businesses in the past, we may be able to supply you or your clients with fire-rated certificates that comply with the new code.
 If you require a substitute or replacement, then we have a wide range of products that might suit your client's needs.
 If you require a new fabric skin to comply, then we also might be able to help you.

 You can view our Aluminium range of awning hoods on the following page: Call us to make a quote. https://www.homepoint.com.au/metal-awnings

 We have approved fire-rated fabrics that can be adapted to any of our range of fabric awnings.
 Call us to make a quote. https://www.homepoint.com.au/fabric-awnings